-Acceptable-level CLEP scores for the five general exams may be transferred.
+Acceptable-level CLEP scores for the five general exams may be counted as equivalent to nine credits.
 CLEP scores of an acceptable level for the subject matter examinations may be offered toward the minimum degree requirements by degree candidates.

-DEFENSE ACTIVITY FOR NON-TRADITIONAL EDUCATION SUPPORT
+DEFENSE ACTIVITY FOR NON-TRADI-TIONAL EDUCATION SUPPORT